<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 Brand Icon

 As marketers, we find ourselves tracking and reviewing metrics on a daily basis.
 We’re well acclimated with sifting through our favorite reporting tools and pulling out the notable numbers that impact our client’s KPIs (key performance indicators) to confidently present to them.
 However, if you’re not in-and-out of these analytic tools on a regular basis and unfamiliar with the lingo, it can be confusing to understand what metrics you should keep an eye on and which of those defines success.
 So, think of this blog as a guide to the stuff that matters when you’re looking at your reports and business performance metrics.
 While the tools we use may be different, the terminology that we see remains the same.
-Some of our favorite reporting tools include: Google Analytics, SEMrush, Google Search Console, and Hubspot - just to name a few.
+Some of our favorite reporting tools include: Google Analytics, Semrush, Google Search Console, and Hubspot - just to name a few.
 Let’s jump in together to unpack some of the most common pieces of data with the language you may run into.

-Top-Level Performance Metrics You Should Know:
+Top-Level Performance Metrics You Should Know

 Top-Level Performance Metrics That You Should Know